 If you like communicating with people, you might consider a speech language pathology bachelor’s degree.

 Speech language pathologists (SLPs) help people communicate.
-Master’s degrees are required to practice, and aspiring SLPs usually pursue a bachelor’s as a speech pathology major to transition to a master’s program for a speech pathology degree.
+To become a speech pathologist, a master’s degree is required to practice, and aspiring SLPs usually pursue a bachelor’s as a speech pathology major to transition to a master’s program.

 What Is a Bachelor of Speech Language Pathology?